CADViewer/cadviewer-community-version/README.md

 # CADViewer Capabilities

     User Interface available in several languages.
+    Direct Print
-    Print and Print to a chosen scale.
+	Print to a chosen scale.
     Toolbars can be customized.
     Layer handling corresponding to CAD file structure.
     Interactive Text search.